gbmhunter/blog/content/electronics/communication-protocols/i3c-communication-protocol/_index.md

 The _I3C communication protocol_ (pronounced eye-three-see) is a standard by the Sensor Working Group at the MIPI Alliance.
 The name is intended to indicate it's similarity to {{% link text="I2C" src="i2c-communication-protocol" %}}, with the bus having the same two-wire _SCL_ and _SDA_ wires and being **backwards compatible with I2C** (with some caveats).

+MIPI membership (and $$$) is required to get the full I3C specification.
+However, there is a publicly available subset of the full specification called MIPI I3C Basic, which can be downloaded for free from the [MIPI Alliance website](https://resources.mipi.org/mipi-i3c-basic-v1-download).

 ## History

 The I3C standard was first released publicly by the MIPI Alliance in late 2017[^hindu-business-line-i3c-release], named _MIPI I3C v1.0_.
 MIPI Alliance members had access to the standard before this release date. _MIPI I3C Basic v1.0_ was released in October 2018.
 MIPI I3C v1.1 was released in December 2019[^mipi-i3c-sensor-specification].

+## Comparison With I2C

+The MIPI I3C Basic specification states that I3C has significant energy consumption and bus speed improvements over I2C:

+{{% img src="i3c-vs-i2c-energy-consumption-and-raw-data-rate.png" width="800px" caption="Energy consumption and data rate comparisons between I3C and I2C.
+Image from the publicly available MIPI I3C Basic specification." %}}

+The speed improvement over I2C is enabled mostly by the ability for I3C to **switch from open-drain to push-pull drive** in certain modes.
+I2C uses open-drain drive at all times, which limits the rise-time of the signal (the signal is pulled high by a "slow" resistor).
+I3C can switch from open-drain to push-pull once the initial bus arbitration has taken place, allowing much faster communication (up to rates comparable with SPI).

 ## Backwards Compatibility With I2C